About HKJC

 Export of Horses and Ponies

-Hong Kong based horses do have access to turnout (spelling) and free exercise as much as possible, but due to the space limitations in Hong Kong, we do not have the option of our horses and ponies living in the field for long periods of time.
+Hong Kong based horses do have access to turnout (spelling) and free exercise as much as possible, but due to the space limitations, horses and ponies cannot live out in the field for long periods of time.
 The Club has the option to consider export to an overseas location for horses and ponies requiring a long period of turnout for rehabilitation purposes, more frequent turnout for their health or temperament, or for a change of pace following retirement.

 Export of Retired Riding School Horses and Ponies

 After many years of good service it is the honor of the Club to export suitable horses and ponies overseas on their retirement on a case by case basis.
 Although these horses and ponies are retiring from riding school duties, they are still able to enjoy many more good years of life, albeit at a quieter pace.
-Event Stars in New Zealand assists the Club's Equestrian Affairs Department in finding special new homes for these deserving horses and ponies.
-In order to be considered for export, horses and ponies need to undergo strict health checks to make sure they are fit and healthy enough for quarantine and for the long flight to New Zealand.
-At all points during their journey they are cared for and monitored by experts ensuring they arrive in their new home in New Zealand in the best condition possible.
+In order to be considered for export, horses and ponies need to undergo strict health checks to make sure they are fit and healthy enough for quarantine and for the long flight overseas.
+At all points during their journey they are cared for and monitored by experts ensuring they arrive in their new home in the best condition possible.

 Export of Retired Racehorses

-Horses in the Retired Racehorse Programme that have an injury requiring significant rest and rehabilitation are considered for export.
+Horses in the Retired Racehorse Programme that have an injury requiring significant rest and rehabilitation are considered for export to one of the Club’s retraining and rehoming partners.
 Horses need to be sufficiently recovered from their initial injury to manage the long trip overseas without detriment to their health, and have a good prognosis for recovery and athletic potential after their period of rest.
 The decision to rest and rehabilitate a horse in Hong Kong, or overseas, is based on many factors including character of the horse, potential for second career in Hong Kong, required duration of rest, and most importantly, what is best for the welfare of the horse.
 Such decisions are led by the Club's expert team of vets with input from retrainers and handlers familiar with the horse's character.